 The grey and silver facial hair creates an impressive combination when trimmed into a goatee beard shape.
 To create this look, trim the cheeks hair close to the skin, shave off the mustache and maintain the chin beard length by regular trimming.
 Side part hairstyle will provide men uber-sophisticated outlook.

 #75: Full Beard for Chubby Guys

 A bushy, thick facial hair adds a rugged element to men’s personality although, you can provide your goatee a tame look at any time by taking a pocket comb with you.
 Its thick texture will help the chubby guys to hide their double chin area.
 The glossy texture can be obtained with the help of good quality beard oil.

 #76: Circle Goatee Beard for Afros

 Afros can rock with their coarse facial hair by growing a circle beard.
-The chin hair and sides connecting to mustache are kept thicker than the mustache while a thin straight soul patch is left under the lips.
-It provides a flattering and urban look to black men.
+The chin hair and sides connecting to the mustache are thicker than the mustache while a thin straight soul patch is left under the lips.
+It provides a flattering and urban goatee look to black men.

 #77: Outline Beard